Active Substance: insulin degludec

 Why has Tresiba been approved?

-What measures are being taken to ensure the safe use of Tresiba?
+What measures are being taken to ensure the safe and effective use of Tresiba?

 A risk management plan has been developed to ensure that Tresiba is used as safely as possible.
 Based on this plan, safety information has been included in the summary of product characteristics and the package leaflet for Tresiba, including the appropriate precautions to be followed by healthcare professionals and patients.